 What is an extreme close-up shot?

-An extreme close-up shot is a shot that frames a subject very closely, often so much so that the outer portions of the subject are cut off by the edges of the frame.
-On an actor, this is commonly used to show specific portions of the body, like the face or hip, but it can go closer to show only an actor’s eyes or mouth, or even a single eye.
+An extreme close-up shot frames a subject very closely, often so much so that the outer portions of the subject are cut off by the edges of the frame.
+On an actor, this is commonly used to show specific portions of the body, like the face or hip, but it can go closer to show only an actor’s mouth, or even a single eye.

 Inanimate objects can also be framed in an extreme close-up shot, but everything is based on the scale and size of the object.
 If you were to frame a steaming tea-pot in an extreme close-up, you might focus on the spout or base.
 The idea is that you cannot see the entire subject, but rather are forced to focus on a particular portion, hopefully, for the desired effect.